-Breastfeeding advocates suggest providing a room or space that can be private, is of adequate size, contains a comfortable chair, a table, and, if possible, a fridge for storing expressed breast milk.
+Breastfeeding advocates suggest providing a room or space that is of adequate size and contains, if possible, a fridge for storing expressed breast milk.
 The employee should also have access to a basin and running water if these (and the fridge) are not available in the space or room provided.